Free Daily Headlines

 “It’s fantastic.
 It’s great the commissioners listened to our concerns,” said Dan Kinkel, one of the organizers of the opposition.
 “I assume they did their job and talked to Andrew.
 The people had a voice and the county listened and it worked out.”

-Thirty to 40 residents of the rural community in Edneyville that’s near the shooting range site attended a Board of Commissioners meeting on Wednesday morning, and many of them implored commissioners to stop the firing range, including a young mother of five who was holding her baby across her shoulder.
+Thirty to 40 residents of the rural community in Edneyville that’s near the shooting range site attended a Board of Commissioners meeting on Wednesday morning, and many of them implored commissioners to stop the firing range, including a young mother was holding her baby across her shoulder.

-Although he stopped short of saying he had urged Riddle to drop his application for a permit, board Chair Bill Lapsley told the Summer Road residents that he shared their concerns.
+Although he stopped short of saying he had urged Riddle to drop his application for a permit, board Chair Bill Lapsley told the Summer Road residents that he understood their concerns.

 “We hear you,” he said.
 “On behalf of my colleagues, we have received numerous emails pointing out the issues that you've discussed this morning.
 We've recognized that we are following the process that our ordinance has at the moment.
 We understand that an appeal is pending to the Zoning Board of Adjustment on this matter.”